fusioncharts/dev_centre_docs/chart-guide/standard-charts/gantt-chart.md

 A Gantt chart has a horizontal axis representing the total time span of the project.
 You can break this axis down into increments (for example, days, weeks, or months).
 You can also define any number of sub-categories to show dates broken into smaller units.
 For example, if you want to show a Gantt chart spanning two years, you can show the first sub-category as quarters, then divide these quarters into months, then weeks, and finally into days.

-Irregular distribution of the timeline is also possible.
+The irregular distribution of the timeline is also possible.
 For example, if you want to plot a Gantt chart illustrating the development of a certain project during a time span of three months and you want to show the weekly progress, you can easily divide the time period into weeks based on their actual dates.
-In the visual date time line, the bar on the top can represent the months by their names and the bar below it can display the weeks.
+In the visual date timeline, the bar on the top can represent the months by their names and the bar below it can display the weeks.

 In most of the other Gantt charts, you are forced to divide a month into four weeks only, thereby resulting in aberrations in the visual data display, as a month is always more than 4 weeks.
 However, the FusionCharts Suite XT Gantt chart is date based, which means all your divisions of date are perfect.
 You can show a week starting in one month and ending in another.